nafisfairuza/Movie-Recomended-by-Netflix/README.md

 Configuration Steps
 Go to Streamlit Cloud and select this repository.

-In the deployment settings, you must provide your OpenAI API Key as a secret.
+In the deployment settings, you must provide your **Gemini API Key** as a secret.

 Add the key/value pair in the Streamlit Cloud secrets configuration:

-Key: OPENAI_API_KEY
+KEY MUST BE NAMED EXACTLY LIKE THIS

-Value: sk-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx (Your actual API Key)
+    GEMINI_API_KEY = "AIzaSyAxlJ..."

-The app will then load the committed chroma_db folder, install the dependencies, and run using the online OpenAI model.
+The app will then load the committed `chroma_db` folder, install the dependencies, and run using the online **Gemini 2.5 Flash** model.